Clinical Services at Out Youth: How to Volunteer and Practicum/Internship Placements

 2. The clinical director will contact you to set up a follow-up meeting to discuss mutual needs and fit.

-Benefits of Becoming a Clinical Volunteer at Out Youth
+Benefits of Becoming a Clinical Volunteer or Intern at Out Youth

 As a mental health advocate, you are uniquely positioned to apply for a practicum placement at Out Youth should you choose to do so.